leafo/lapis/docs/html_generation.md

       text "Welcome to my site!"
 ```

-HTML templates are written directly as MoonScript code.
-This is a very powerful
+HTML templates can be  written directly as MoonScript code.
+This is a very
-feature (inspired by [Erector](http://erector.rubyforge.org/)) that gives us
+powerful feature (inspired by [Erector](http://erector.rubyforge.org/)) that
-the ability to write templates with high composability and also all the
+gives us the ability to write templates with high composability and also all
-features of MoonScript.
+the features of MoonScript.
 No need to learn any goofy templating syntax with
 arbitrary restrictions.

 The `@html` method overrides the environment of the function passed to it.